 There’s no mistaking that I truly love Natsume Yuujinchou.
 You just need to look at the sheer number of posts I’ve tagged with Natsume to know that I not only like watching it, I like to talk about Natsume, a lot.
 I don’t remember who recommended it to me or why I tried it initially, but I know that once I started this adorable show I never could stop.
 Even when I ran out of episodes I would happily go back and just watch them all again.
 Had a bad day at work, or a bad week?
 Take a double episode of Natsume and go to bed smiling.
-As I watch season six of this show week to week, I began to wonder how this show has retained its magic formula and even managed to become more entertaining with time given so many shows, particularly ones where new seasons just keep getting added on, become progressively less than what they were.
+However, while watching season six of this anime, I began to wonder how this show has retained its magic formula and even managed to become more entertaining with time given so many shows, particularly ones where new seasons just keep getting added on, become progressively less than what they were.

 I started making a list of all the great things about Natsume.
 The list got extremely long by the end so I ended up condensing them into a few main points: